aametwally/WEVOTE-web/README.md

  TIPP | `/home/ubuntu/WEVOTE_PACKAGE/tipp` | -

 In addition, the build type, installation prefix, and Qt root directory can be specified in the cmake command.
-In this build, we used the following configuration:
+In this build, we the following configuration is used:

 Parameter | Description | Value